 - $5,000 property damage liability coverage

-We always recommend people buy insurance that matches their coverage needs, but given the inherent risk of riding a motorcycle, it's especially important to do so for motorcycle insurance.
+We always recommend people buy insurance that matches their coverage needs, but given the inherent risk of riding a motorcycle, it's crucial to do so for motorcycle insurance.
 California's legal motorcycle insurance minimums only include liability coverage, which pays for damage you cause to others.
 Motorcycles are in crashes far more often than cars, and you are at a greater risk of injury and damage to your vehicle than a car would be in the same crash.

 For example, when we were selecting a sample quote that we felt would be indicative of most people's coverage needs, we opted for $350,000 of total liability coverage, plus comprehensive and collision coverage that pay for damage to the rider's motorcycle.